jakeburden/node-jade-stylus-webapp-scaffold/readme.markdown

 ## getting started

-To get started, just write two commands into the terminal.
+To get started, write two commands into the terminal.
+This will install the node modules, build the views, compile/concat/autoprefix the styles, and run the server.

     $  npm install
     $  npm start